Barbara Hulme

-Barbara Hulme (née Poulter; 1930–2020) was a botanist, credited with being the first to produce experimental hybrids in the genus Atriplex or oraches, a genus of wild flower common on seaside strandlines.
+Barbara Hulme (née Poulter; 1930–2020) was a botanist, credited with being the first to produce experimental hybrids in the genus Atriplex (also known as saltbush or orache), a genus of wild flower common on seaside strandlines.
 The Canadian botanist Pierre Michel Taschereau would later name the Atriplex X hulmeana hybrid after her.

 Early life and education

 Born in York, Barbara attended Tang Hall Junior School in the Heworth area of the city, before gaining a scholarship to attend Queen Anne Grammar School.

 University and research

 Barbara studied botany at the University of Edinburgh from 1948 where she achieved a first class degree.
-She stayed on to study for a PhD, which she gained in 1957 with a thesis entitled "Studies on some British species of Atriplex L".
+She stayed on to study for a PhD, which she gained in 1957.
+Her thesis was entitled "Studies on some British species of Atriplex L", in which she clarified the classification of four british Atriplex species, performed cultivation studies including hybridization, and revealed that many of the traits used for classification are genetically determined but can be influenced by environmental factors.
 She also assisted botanist Peter Hadland Davis in his study of the flora of Turkey.